 Seems like a wise thing to say.
 And I wish Plato had said it — it would have saved me a lot of time today.
 I spent many hours today putting together a quotation widget for this blog and trying to ascertain every quote I included came from a respectable, creditable source.
 Most were fairly easy to confirm, but others — like this one — just didn’t feel right for the attributed author.

-Every single site that repeated that quotation of the several hundred I perused, not a single one included a source work for it.
+Of every single site that repeated that quotation of the several hundred I perused, not a single one included a credible source work for it.
 Many had sources for other Plato quotes, identifying the book from which the quotation was taken, but not this quote.
 That’s annoying.
 I spent at least an hour trying to find a proper source for this one.

 Quotations attributed to the wrong author discredit both the poster and the quotation.
 It’s part of the general dumbing-down the Internet is doing to us all.
-But hundreds, even thousands of sites perpetuate this stupidity.
+But hundreds, even thousands of sites perpetuate this stupidity in part because few of the quote-aggregators have actual moderators who examine the content before sharing it.
 It makes it very difficult to repeat anything we find online because few, if any, bother to track content backwards to confirm a source.

 Some sites attributed (again without a source reference) it to Socrates (which points back to Plato, of course, since Socrates did not actually write anything and most of his recorded words are contained in Plato’s works).*